jbouwh/omnikdatalogger/scripts/proxy/README.md

 ```

-## Prearing your Synology to run omnikdataloggerproxy.py script (manual install)
+## Prearing to run omnikdataloggerproxy.py script (manual install)

 * Make sure you have shell access (ssh or telnet).
 * Install pip: `curl -k https://bootstrap.pypa.io/get-pip.py | python3` See: (https://stackoverflow.com/questions/47649902/installing-pip-on-a-dsm-synology)
 * Install the paho mqtt client: `/volume1/@appstore/py3k/usr/local/bin/pip3 install paho-mqtt`.
 The path may be diferent.
 I used a Synology DS218 play

-On upgrades it might be neccesare to reïnstall pip and paho-mqtt.
+On upgrades it might be necessary to reinstall pip and paho-mqtt.
 Make sure you chack on this after an update for your Synology.

 Now take the following steps:
 * Place the omnikloggerproxy.py script, the bash script (omnikproxy_example_startup.sh) and `config.ini_example.txt` to a folder that will not be affected by upgrades.
 E.g. `/volume1/someshare/yourscriptfolder`.